 And then there’s the danger of Mount Nyiragongo itself.
-It last erupted in 2002, and the effects are still visible in Goma today: black volcanic rocks are scattered across the city, used to build fences, roads, and homes, making it look like a place that had been built on the moon.
+It erupted in 2002 and 2021, and the effects are still visible in Goma today: black volcanic rocks are scattered across the city and used to create fences, roads, and homes, making it look like a place that had been built on the moon.
 Back in 2002, the eruption killed just 150 people, thanks to early warnings and the evacuation of 400,000 people, but 120,000 of those people were left homeless afterwards.
 Nyiragongo has erupted over 30 times in the last hundred years or so, and it will erupt again sometime soon.

 And you can’t forget the ever-present risk from rebel groups in the area, either.
 Goma was captured by a militia group back in 2012, who fired shells and bullets into the city, and remained in control for just over a week.